scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 You're probably wondering
 how exactly we can represent business, web sites, mobile apps, voice assistants, and driverless cars with this approach.
+How do we protect against hidden biases in our tensors?
+How do we ensure encoding into tensors maintains our privacy, in things like medical and financial systems?

-I'll be sharing future posts to help you through that.
-I'll also be using techniques that will feel just as easy as spreadsheet macro's, leveraging the most popular language of the Web -- javascript.
+I'll be sharing future posts to help you through all that.
+I'll also be using techniques that will feel just as easy as spreadsheet @macro's, leveraging the most popular scripting languages of the Web.

-Thanks for tuning in.
+Thanks for tuning in!
 If you enjoy this, please follow me on twitter, connect on LinkedIn, or give me a shout out.
 That way we can stay in touch through humanity's incredible journey forward.